 After Sylvie pulled away in her red station wagon, Joe sat outside for awhile longer.
 His big sister had agreed that selling the house was the right thing to do.
 Too many memories, too many reminders of what was no longer.
 Their once lived-in home even smelled of them–all three of them.
 Maria, Rosie and Lilly.
 It was a sweet, innocent scent tempered by the familiar smell of fresh-baked muffins or cookies.
 Joe found himself smiling slightly as he thought of Maria’s favourite pink-laced apron and then he wept, and wept and wept like a newborn baby all over again.
 Twice in one day.
 Definitely a record for him.
 What would Maria have thought?
 Where was she, anyway?
 Could she… would she really go back there?
 He immediately placed the call.

-The well-dressed real estate agent finalized his decision by placing a stark white ‘For Sale’ sign at the front corner of their lot.
+The well-dressed real estate agent finalized his decision by placing a stark white ‘For Sale’ sign at the front corner of their lot in Rochester.
 Everyone would know now.
 Everyone.
 He hoped that the house would sell soon, meanwhile there was some packing to do and some stops to make.
 One stop that he almost couldn’t bare the thought of, but he would have to… he would have to bring himself to do it.

 The above instalment is number 6 of my Short Story Series.
 Although each story part is a continuation of the last, I have designed each storyline so that they can also be read separately.
 I’ve purposely kept them short for quick, easy reading in response to a writing initiative that I was presented with awhile back.